 The Ziggy Cup is made from medical grade silicone, so it should last for at least a few years with proper care and cleaning, the same as a regular menstrual cup.

-You can check out the Ziggy Cup over on Amazon if you want to have some eco-friendly period sex:
+You can check out the Ziggy Cup if you want to have some eco-friendly period sex:

 Quick, but important note: The Ziggy Cup, or any other menstrual cup for that matter is NOT designed to be used as a contraceptive device, or to prevent STI’s.
 Use a condom, or other form of protection (talk to your doctor).